 We need to place the experience of each and every child at the centre of our thinking.
 We need to do whatever it takes so that every single young person – without exception – becomes confident, healthy and ready to take life by the scruff of the neck.
 At the moment we have a system where we force many young people to sit exams we know they are going to fail.
 It is profoundly unethical and utterly unnecessary.

 I recently co-authored a book about Learning to Learn, which I think does a good job of making the case for combining progressive and traditionalist methods in a state school.
 It’s called Fear is the Mind Killer.
 It’s based on my PhD, an 8-year study of the Learning Skills curriculum, which led to significant gains in subject learning across the curriculum and a significant closing of the disadvantage gap.

-Find out about Dr Mannion’s research at: https://rethinking-ed.org/research
+Dr Mannion’s research: https://rethinking-ed.org/research